Pandalus platyceros

-Pandalus platyceros, commonly known as the Spot Prawn (or Spot Shrimp), is considered a shrimp as it is of the Infraorder Caridea.
-Spot Prawns are sometimes referred to by a regionally qualified name such as a BC Spot Prawn, California Spot Prawn, and Alaskan Prawn among others.
+Pandalus platyceros, commonly known as the spot prawn or spot shrimp), is a species of true shrimp in the family Pandalidae.
+Spot prawns are sometimes referred to by regionally qualified names such as BC spot prawn, California spot prawn, and Alaskan prawn among others.

+Distribution

-The Spot Prawn ranges throughout the northern Pacific Ocean, (Unalaska Island, Alaska to San Diego, California), and also from the Sea of Japan to Korea Strait.
-While found in depths of 3.7 meters to 457.2 meters, Spot Prawn are most often found around 109.7 meters below sea level.
+The spot prawn ranges throughout the northern Pacific Ocean, (Unalaska Island, Alaska to San Diego, California), and also from the Sea of Japan to Korea Strait.

+While found in depths of 3.7 meters to 457.2 meters, spot prawn are most often found around 109.7 meters below sea level.

 Description

-Spot Prawn reach up to 27 centimeters in length, with females often longer than their male counterparts.
-Spot Prawn have a translucent, reddish carapace with white stripes and pereopods and antennae which are banded dark and light red.
+Spot prawn reach up to 27 centimeters in length, with females often longer than their male counterparts.
+Spot prawn have a translucent, reddish carapace with white stripes and pereopods and antennae which are banded dark and light red.
 Their first and fifth abdominal segments have white spots.

 They are protandric hermaphrodites, meaning they first turn into males, with their appendix masculina lengthening while maturing and then gradually shortening until they turn into females.